bkfox/jamendo-contest/README.md

 Screenshots
 -----------

-(The screenshots are not up to date, few graphical changes have been done since)
+(Some screenshots are not up to date, few graphical changes have been done since)

 ![Index](https://raw.github.com/lordblackfox/jamendo-contest/master/screenshots/index.png)